thepieterdc/publishing-lod-streams/paper/content/formatting.md

 #### JSON-Linked Data (JSON-LD)

 {:#formatting-json-ld}
-JSON-LD is a lightweight Linked Data format, based on the widely used JSON <span class="comment" data-author="HD">you have to define this abbreviation as well</span> format for formatting data.
+JSON-LD is a lightweight Linked Data format, based on the widely used JavaScript Object Notation (JSON) format for formatting data.
 Because of this and because of its popularity, readability and writability, JSON-LD is the ideal format to pass on Linked Data in a programming environment.
 Because JSON-LD uses the same syntax as JSON, it can easily be used to parse and manipulate RDF data [](cite:cites sporny2012json).

 #### RDF in webpages